kid-cavaquinho/kid-cavaquinho.github.io/_posts/2017-01-03-python-comprehensions.md

 ---

 Initially introduced by Barry Warsaw on <a href="https://www.python.org/dev/peps/pep-0202/" target="_blank">PEP-202</a>, comprehensions became part of the Python language in version 2.0 almost twenty years ago.
 This language feature enables a beautiful and convienient way to work with iterables.
 By using comprehensions the code is written in a more declarative and concise way.
-I think of it as an elegant way of Python's for implementing a well-known Mathematics notation: { x2 | x ∈ ℕ }.
+I think of it as an elegant way of Python's for implementing a well-known Mathematics notation: { x2 | x ∈ ℕ }

-### List comprehensions
+Let's look at a code example.
+The lines of code bellow add the squared numbers from 0 to 10 to a list and print that same list.
 {% highlight python lineanchors %}
 squares = []
-for x in range(10): # Values to iterate
+for x in range(10):
-    squares.append(x ** 2) # Exponencial basic operator
+    squares.append(x ** 2)
 print(squares)
 {% endhighlight %}

+### List comprehensions
-The same functionality can be re-written using list comprehensions with the following syntax: [ <expression> for <element> in <iterable> ]
+The same functionality can be re-written using list comprehensions with the following syntax: [ expression for element in iterable ]
 {% highlight python lineanchors %}
 squares = [x ** 2 for x in range(10)]
 print(squares)